 Of course, Portland is flatter than Morgantown but Pittsburgh who achieved LAB bronze-level Bicycle Friendly Community status last year has achieved the nation’s 4th largest rate of bicycle mode share since 2000 by promoting the 6 Es.

-For Encouragement and to kick of Morgantown Bike Month, as they have for almost 40 years, the Monongalia Bicycle Club and the Country Roads Cyclists are hosting their annual Appalachian Spring Spectacular road bicycling event.
+For Encouragement and to kick of Morgantown Bike Month, as they have for almost 40 years, the Monongalia Bicycle Club and the Country Roads Cyclists are hosting their annual Appalachian Spring Spectacular road bicycling event on May 1.
 You can choose from 20, 40 and 60-mile rides through our beautiful countryside.
 The ride starts at the Wharf Street Parking Garage at 9 am.
 Registration at 8.
 You must wear a helmet.

 In addition to being a non-polluting, healthful practical means of transportation, bicycling is also a lot of fun so the Bicycle Board encourages you to rediscover the joy and freedom of riding your bike.
 Morgantown Bike Month is a good time to start if you haven’t already.